Puglia Food & Wine

 - Hotel Vittoria Resort & Spa

-Riding along the little River “Idro”, the route leads to Casamassela, to Le Constantine foundation, an agriculture education center.
-This peaceful oasis is enclosed by olive tree groves and Mediterranean scrub.
+Following the Idro River, the route leads to Casamassela, to Le Constantine Foundation, an agriculture education center.
+Olive tree groves and Mediterranean scrub enclose this peaceful oasis.
 The weaving studio here creates textile products with ancient wooden looms.
 After a guided tour, you continue to Giurdignano, a beautiful town with ancient origins.
-Here you can find the remains of an imperial age necropolis from the II - III century as well as one of the most important sites where Megalithic findings were discovered.
+Here you can find the remains of an imperial age necropolis from the II - III century and one of the most important sites where Megalithic findings were discovered.
 You will visit La Cutura botanical garden.
-The variety of plants, trees, and herbs will astound you, including the agaves, cacti, roses, myrtle, and much, much more.
-One of the highlights of the day will be a stop to have a product tasting of typical bread cheese prepared in a traditional stone oven.Preferred accommodations:
+The variety of plants, trees, and herbs will astound you, including the agaves, cacti, roses, myrtle, and much more.
+One of the day's highlights will be a stop to have a product tasting of regional bread cheese prepared in a traditional stone oven.Sample hotels:

 - Basiliani Resort & Spa